 What is the Disadvantage of Bar Graph?

-The disadvantage of a bar graph is that it often required additional explanation and fails to expose key assumptions, causes, impacts, and patterns.
+The disadvantage of a bar graph is that it often requires additional explanation and fails to expose key assumptions, causes, impacts, and patterns.
 Also, it can be easily manipulated by misleading information.

-In Business, people use bar graphs to present information, such as sales information, to customers as well as to employees.
-People can also use bar graphs for personal reasons, such as keeping track of finances, etc.
+In business, people use bar graphs to present information, such as sales information, to customers as well as to employees.
+People also use bar graphs for personal reasons, such as keeping track of finances, etc.

-What are the Labels of a Bar Graph?
+What are the Parts of a Bar Graph?

 - Horizontal axis